febriyandp12/guide-server-2025/README.md

 # guide-server-2025
-guide about setup server abotu my jobs
+guide about setup server about my jobs as devops